 In the following 27 years from 1990 to 2017, Japan returned a pathetic 120%, The US returned 1,374%,and the rest of the developed world rose 1089%.

 Trying to asset allocate tactically by market is no easy feat.
 Some investors say they want to ‘passively’ own the S&P 500 only, but this is actually an active decision that forgoes most of the world.

 We prefer to own a truly globally diversified portfolio - one that we can stick with through geopolitical, economic, and pop culture shocks.

-It will likely not be the best performing portfolio at some points in time, as it will be dragged down by its level of diversification.
+This is Endowus' investment philosophy when it comes to building your portfolio.
+It may not be the best performing portfolio at some points in time, as it will be dragged down by its level of diversification.
 But that being said, it will avoid the far bigger evil: periods of missing out on stock market growth in other parts of the world.